Lörrach – Müllheim

 Lörrach – Müllheim is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 282.
 It is located in southwestern Baden-Württemberg, comprising the district of Lörrach and southwestern parts of the district of Breisgau-Hochschwarzwald.

 Lörrach – Müllheim was created for the inaugural 1949 federal election.
-Since 2021, it has been represented by Diana Stöcker of the Christian Democratic Union (CDU).
+Whilst the Christian Democratic Union won a plurality in the 2025 election, under the new voting system, their candidate did not actually win a seat in the Bundestag.
+This was due to the distribution of seats won by the CDU being decided by the first (direct) vote percentage of each winning CDU candidate, determining who took the seats.
+As the CDU candidate got a low vote of 33.2%, the seat will remain vacant throughout the 21st Bundestag.

 Geography

 Lörrach – Müllheim is located in southwestern Baden-Württemberg.
 As of the 2021 federal election, it comprises the Lörrach district and the municipalities of Auggen, Bad Krozingen, Badenweiler, Ballrechten-Dottingen, Buggingen, Eschbach, Hartheim am Rhein, Heitersheim, Müllheim, Münstertal/Schwarzwald, Neuenburg am Rhein, Staufen im Breisgau, and Sulzburg from the Breisgau-Hochschwarzwald district.

 History

 Lörrach – Müllheim was created in 1949, then known as Lörrach.
 It acquired its current name in the 1965 election.
 In the 1949 election, it was Baden constituency 3 in the numbering system.
 In the 1953 through 1961 elections, it was number 185.
 In the 1965 through 1976 elections, it was number 189.
 In the 1980 through 1998 elections, it was number 186.
 In the 2002 and 2005 elections, it was number 283.
 Since the 2009 election, it has been number 282.

 Originally, the constituency comprised the districts of Lörrach, Säckingen, and Müllheim.
 In the 1965 through 1976 elections, it comprised the districts of Lörrach and Müllheim.
 It acquired its current borders in the 1980 election.